owenyeo/tp/docs/UserGuide.md

 - Adds an event titled `EVENT_NAME` to the specified friend at `INDEX`
-- Event date and time will be equal to `DATE` where `DATE` must be entered in the format `YYYY-MM-DD HHMM [start time] HHMM [end time]`
+- Event date and time will be equal to `DATE` where `DATE` must be entered in the format `YYYY-MM-DD HHMM [start time] HHMM [end time]`.
+Date must be a real date too!
-- Users can set whether they want to enable reminders for this event by inputting `y/n` under `[REMINDER]`
+- Users can set whether they want to enable reminders for this event by inputting `y/n` under `[REMINDER]`.
+Never forget these events again!
-- Event names will be changed to all upper case regardless of whether it was keyed it in lower case or upper case
+- Event names will be changed to all upper case regardless of whether it was keyed it in lower case or upper case.

 **Successful Command:**